mozilla-services/screenshots/docs/METRICS.md

 * `selection`: anything that happens during the selection phase, that doesn't happen in the topbar
 * `keyboard`: any keyboard shortcut used

+#### Login status custom dimension

+The `cd9` dimension holds the "login type".
+The values can be:

+* Empty: visitor is not logged in
+* `extension`: logged in via the extension, with no FxA login
+* `extension-fxa`: logged in via the extension, WITH an FxA login
+* `browser-fxa`: using a non-Firefox browser, with an FxA login

 #### A/B tests

 ##### Test alternate share panel